BrightcoveOS/android-player-samples/README.md

 ## Brightcove ExoPlayer sample apps:

-### An important note about the ExoPlayer sample apps
+### An important note
-The ExoPlayer sample apps on the master branch only support Google ExoPlayer 2.10.8, which is the currently supported version of ExoPlayer with the Brightcove Native SDK for Android.
+Starting from the SDK v8.3.0, the sample apps require Java 17.

 ### Brightcove Java sample apps using ExoPlayer